seanbradley/structly/README.md

 * If you'd like to normalize number of elements in a list of values first, try something like...

 Note: probably a more elegant way of doing this...perhaps via moving the indicator values into a named tuple, or converting them into a dict with key:value pairs in which every new item is initialized to a value of zero.
+I also leverage itertools.chain in this solution.

 ```
     >>> names = ['AA', 'IBM', 'MSFT', 'XE', 'MSFT', 'AA', 'AA']